 Recordholders who hold shares of Common Stock for the account of others, such as brokers, trustees or depositories for securities, should contact the respective beneficial owners of such shares as soon as possible to ascertain these beneficial owners' intentions and to obtain instructions with respect to their Rights.
 If a beneficial owner so instructs, the Recordholders of that beneficial owner's Rights should complete appropriate Rights Certificates and submit them to the Subscription and Information Agent with the proper payment.
-In addition, beneficial owners of Rights through such a nominee holder should contact the nominee holder and request the nominee holder to effect transactions in accordance with the beneficial owners' instructions.
+In addition, beneficial owners of Rights through such a nominee holder to effect transactions in accordance with the beneficial owners' instructions.
 If a beneficial owner wishes to obtain a separate Rights Certificate he, she or it should contact the nominee as soon as possible and request that a separate Rights Certificate be issued.
-A nominee may request any Rights Certificate held by it to be split into such smaller denominations as it wishes, provided that the Rights Certificate is received by the Subscription and Information Agent, properly endorsed, no later than 5:00 p.m., New York time, on , 1997.
+A nominee may request any Rights Certificate held by it to be split into such smaller denominations as it wishes, provided that the Rights Certificate is received by the Subscription and Information Agent, properly endorsed, no later than 5:00 p.m., New York time, on \ , 1997.